-Sudan suffered decades of civil war after gaining independence from joint British/Egyptian rule in 1956.
-The first of two rounds of north-south conflict ended in 1972 but fighting broke out again in 1983, as famine hit the region.
+Sudan gained independence from joint British/Egyptian rule in 1956 and civil war broke out as the mainly Christian, Animist and African south struggled against economic, political and social domination by the Arab Muslim north.
+The first of two rounds of conflict ended in 1972 but fighting broke out again in 1983, as famine hit the region.

-War ended with the signing of the north-south Comprehensive Peace Accord in 2005, and South Sudan seceded in 2011.
+War ended with the signing of the north-south Comprehensive Peace Accord in 2005, leading to South Sudan’s secession.
 The decades of conflict had led to the deaths of an estimated two million people and the displacement of four million people.

-Conflict has continued in the western region of Darfur, where since 2003 the government has been trying to crush an insurgency against the Arab-dominated Khartoum government.
+Conflict has continued in the western region of Darfur, where the government has been trying to crush an insurgency since 2003.
 The UN has accused pro-government militias of a campaign of ethnic cleansing against non-Arabs, and the International Criminal Court has indicted President Omar al-Bashir for alleged genocide and crimes against humanity in Darfur.
-About 300,000 people have been killed and more than two million have been displaced.
+About 300,000 people have been killed and more than two million displaced.

 Conflict also continues in the oil-rich south, especially in the Nuba Mountains of South Kordofan (see below), where Christians are under severe attack.